ConsolesAI/consoles-ai/README.md

 import dotenv from 'dotenv';
 dotenv.config();

-// Initialize SDK with your API key const consoles = new Consoles(process.env.CONSOLES_API_KEY);
+// Initialize SDK with your API key
+// API key is optional and only required for paid features const consoles = new Consoles(process.env.CONSOLES_API_KEY);

-// Initialize Solana (defaults to mainnet)
+// Initialize Solana
-// to use custom RPC, pass in a custom RPC: consoles.web3.solana({ rpc: 'https://rpc.example.com'} )
+// to use custom RPC, pass in a custom RPC:
+// consoles.web3.solana({ rpc: 'https://rpc.example.com'} )
 const solana = consoles.web3.solana()

 // Get token info